Space tech and AI could be game changers for the environment

 These are just some ideas and there are many more possibilities.
 The fact is that we have entered an age of ubiquitous information and ultra-transparency.
 This new technology creates exactly the kind of game changing capabilities we need in the fight against climate change and other global environmental challenges.
 We can and should deploy them.

-This Thursday evening, 31 January, Green Alliance’s annual debate in central London will hear from Will Marshall, CEO of Planet Labs, the world’s largest operator of satellites, with presentations about how this technology is being applied, followed by a debate about implications and policy needs.
-Contact Elena Perez if you are interested in attending.
+On Thursday, 31st January, Green Alliance’s annual debate heard from Will Marshall, CEO of Planet Labs, the world’s largest operator of satellites, followed by a debate about implications and policy needs.
+Read the event summary, which includes videos of the debate.

 [Photograph taken by Koichi Wakata of JAZA, via NASA’s Flickr.
 It shows the NanoRacks CubeSat Deployer (NRCSD), in the grasp of the Kibo laboratory robotic arm, as NanoRacks deploys a set of Planet Labs Doves.]